 b.
-As a way of preventing the fear of total or at least exaggerated homogenization, there comes the EU's motto, "unity/united in diversity", through which inclusion is encouraged while national individuality is maintained.
-On the EU official website it is suggested that the motto means that, via the EU, Europeans are united in working together for peace and prosperity, and that the many different cultures, traditions and languages in Europe are a positive asset for the continent.
-Thus, we could deduce that the preservation of specific Romanian values is encouraged
+As a way of preventing the fear of total or at least exaggerated homogenization, there come the EU's motto, "unity/united in diversity", through which inclusion is encouraged while national individuality is maintained.
+On the EU official website it is suggested that the motto means that, via the EU, Europeans are united in working together for peace and prosperity, and that the many different cultures, traditions and languages in Europe are a positive asset for the continent.8 Thus, we could deduce that the preservation of specific Romanian values is encouraged (despite recent Eurobarometer statistics which show that 48% of Romanians believe that member states are totally close in point of shared values - see pie chart below9).
+Such values would include the cultivation of language, the endurance of the spiritual dimension, respect for tradition and the church, the celebration of the past and its glory, the celebration of past rites, a close communion with one's fellows and the community, the concept of family, an intimate relationship with nature, the land and its produce, openness to the archetypal existential condition, patriotism and sovereignty, autochthonism, wisdom, hospitability and generosity, simplicity, perseverance, stability, or authenticity; also cultured sensitivity (Noica 1991: 43).
+Endurance and continuity of national values throughout time represent a testimony of the nation's historical past, it is a mode of getting to know and interpreting the world, man, and